-Field Description Your Action NOTE Regardless of Single or Dual band, APs mesh with only there channel of radio which is in range.
+Field Description Your Action NOTE Regardless of Single or Dual b and, APs mesh with only there channel of radio which is in range.
 Enable mesh networking in this zone Enables managed APs to automatically form a wireless mesh network, in which participant nodes (APs) cooperate to route packets.
 Click the button.
 Zero Touch Mesh Enables a new AP to join the network using wireless connection.
 Click the button.
 Mesh Name (ESSID) Indicates the mesh name.
 Enter a name for the mesh network.
 Alternatively, do nothing to accept the default mesh name that the controller has generated.
 Mesh Passphrase Indicates the passphrase used by the controller to secure the traffic between Mesh APs.
-Er passphrase Al passphrase passphrase Enter a passphrase that contains at least 12 characters.
-Alternatively, click Generate to generate a random passphrase with 32 characters or more.
+Enter a passphrase that contains at least 12 characters Alternatively, click Generate to generate a random passphrase with 32 characters or more.
 Mesh Radio Option Indicates the channel range configured.
 Select the channel option: 2.4 GHz or 5 GHz/6 GHz.
-Configuration > Radio Options Dual-5G Mode Enables third radio operator in 2.4 GHz, Lower 5 GHz, and Upper 5 GHz.
+Radio Options Dual-5G Mode Enables third radio operator in 2.4 GHz, Lower 5 GHz, and Upper 5 GHz.
 By default, the Dual-5G Mode is enabled.
 In the enabled mode, radio-0 will be on 2.4GHz band, radio-1 will be on 5G Lower band and radio-2 will be on 5G Upper band.
-5G Lower BAND : UNII-1, UNII-2A 5G Upper BAND : UNII-2C, UNII-3 In the disabled mode, the radio-0 will be on 2.4GHz band, radio-1 will be on 5G band and radio-2 will be on 6G band.
-This also depends on the country code.
+5G Lower BAND : UNII-1, UNII-2A 5G Upper BAND : UNII-2C, UNII-3 In the disabled mode, the radio-0 will be on 2.4GHz band, radio-1 will be on 5G band and radio-2 will be on 5G band.
 Select or keep the default Dual-5G Mode option.
-Configuration > Band/Spectrum Configura ation > 2.4 GHz Channelization Indicates the channel width.
-Set the channel width used during transmission to either 20 or 40 (MHz), or select Auto to set it automatically.
+Band/Spectrum Configuration > 2.4 GHz 1 Channelization Helps manage and allocate radio frequency resources.
+A lower channel width allows the zone to potentially serve more clients, whereas a higher channel width improves throughput, but potentially serves fewer clients and increases the possibility of interference.
+The Auto setting defaults to 20 MHz channelization.
+Set the channel bandwidth used during transmission to either 20 or 40 (MHz), or select Auto to set it automatically.
+NOTE By default, for the Country Code Indonesia, the Channelization width is set to 20 MHz only for outdoor APs.
 Channel Indicates the channel to use.
 Select one of the options: Auto, 1, 6 or 11.
 Auto Cell Sizing Enables the AP to share information on interference seen by each other and dynamically adjust their radio Tx power and Rx parameters to minimize interference.
 Enabling this option disables the TX Power Adjustment configuration.
 NOTE Ensure that Background Scan is enabled.
 Select the option.